shupershuff/PalworldServerTools/README.md

 ![image](https://github.com/shupershuff/PalworldServerTools/assets/63577525/6c331e8c-e8a2-4fbb-a685-b7bff4a3b313)<br>

 # Setup Information #
-**Download Script Release, ARRCON.exe and SteamCMD**
+**Download Script Release, ARRCON.exe and SteamCMD**<br>
 1. Download ARRCON from https://github.com/radj307/ARRCON and place the .exe somewhere on your PC (anywhere is fine).
 2. Download Latest PalworldServerTools Release from my Github [here](https://github.com/shupershuff/PalworldServerTools/releases/latest).
 3. Extract PalworldServerTools to any folder you want, I would recommend putting the files in the same folder as palserver.exe
 4. TBC SteamCMD steps

 **Optional - Configure your .ini files**<br>
-Section TBC but basically the script will be able to load any files ending with .ini in this folder "<SERVERPATH>\Pal\Saved\Config\WindowsServer\CustomSettings\".<br>
-You can then mention the names of these in the config.xml file for them to load on a given day.
-Using this script means that PalWorldSettings.ini will be overwritten each time you launch the server, so any edits to game settings should be run out of this folder.<br>
-Configuring the ini files themselves is essentially just a case of specifying the available game config parameters which you can see on Palworlds site [here](https://tech.palworldgame.com/optimize-game-balance).<br>
+If you want the script to load different server settings depending on what day it is, you'll need to create the .ini files.
+Otherwise you can skip this section.<br>
+Please note that the way that this feature works if the script is run with the -startthemed parameter, it will overwrite PalworldSettings.ini with the contents of your custom .ini files.<br>
+1. Copy the PalWorldSettings.ini from "<SERVERPATH>\Pal\Saved\Config\WindowsServer\" to "<SERVERPATH>\Pal\Saved\Config\WindowsServer\CustomSettings".<br>
+   a.
+Note that if you want to store the custom settings in a different location (eg a folder path that's sync'd to the cloud), this is fine but you must specify the location in the config.xml file (covered in the next section).<br>
+2. Rename the file you just copied to the custom folder to the name of the theme eg "Monday Funday.ini"
+3. Edit this file to have the configuration options you want.
+See [Palworld Documentation](https://tech.palworldgame.com/optimize-game-balance) on the options available.
-If you don't want to use this feature then set each day in config.xml to the same value as NormalSettingsName
+4. Ensure you mention the names of the .ini files you want to use in config.xml (covered in the next section).
+If you don't want to use this feature then set each day in config.xml to the same value as NormalSettingsName.
-1. TBC

 **Configure the XML file**
 Section TBC but the config.xml file should mostly be self explanatory with the descriptions above each config option.<br>